See terms related to: Programs, Degrees, Academic units, Grades, Students, and Tools

 Requirement years determine what your students must complete in order to earn the degree based on when they first began pursuing it.
-A student who pursued the B.A. in Fall 2010 would be held to the 2008-2009 requirement year; a new B.A. student entering in Fall 2012 would be held to the 2011-2012 year.
+A student who pursued the B.A. in Fall 2022 would be held to the 2020-2021 requirement year; a new B.A. student entering in Fall 2024 would be held to the 2024-2025 requirements.

 The relationship of a student to a particular course.
 A student may be enrolled, auditing, withdrawn, incomplete, or waitlisted.